natebellanger10/ClimbingProject/README.md

 - Review + Create your SQL database

-- Create the tables you will need for the CSV files to import into the SQL Database, select Query Editor in the left hand menu
+- Create the tables you will need for the CSV files to import into the SQL Database, select Query Editor in the left hand menu, this can also be done automaticallly later when we create the pipline.

 <kdb> ![Query Editor](https://user-images.githubusercontent.com/61860904/107558163-b2dd1880-6b97-11eb-8a56-b75df32298ff.PNG) </kbd>